ViaScientific/vfdocs/docs/ViaFoundry/admin-configuration.md

 - **CLIENT_ID, CLIENT_SECRET**: These parameters represent the client credentials required for SSO integration.
 They are obtained from the SSO server.
 The `CLIENT_ID` is a unique identifier assigned to the Vpipe application, and the `CLIENT_SECRET` is a secure key used for authentication and authorization purposes.

-**[OKTACONFIG] Section**:

-- **SSO_LOGIN**: This setting determines whether Okta Single Sign-On (SSO) login is enabled or disabled for the application.
-Set it to `true` to enable Okta SSO login and `false` to disable it.

-- **OKTA_METHOD**: This parameter specifies the method to be used for Okta SSO integration.
-It can be either SAML (Security Assertion Markup Language) or OIDC (OpenID Connect).

-For SAML:

-- **OKTA_METADATA**: This variable is required when using SAML as the Okta SSO method.
-It represents the SAML 2.0 metadata, which contains the configuration information for integrating with Okta.
-You can provide either the full path or the web URL to the metadata file.

-For OIDC:

-- **ISSUER**: This parameter is used in OIDC (OpenID Connect) integration.
-It represents the issuer URL of the Okta authorization server.
-- **CLIENT_ID**: This parameter represents the client ID associated with the Okta application.
-- **CLIENT_SECRET**: This parameter is the client secret or client password associated with the Okta application.
-- **OKTA_API_TOKEN**: This parameter is the Okta API token used for session deletion upon signing out.
-It allows the Vpipe application to interact with the Okta API for managing user sessions.

 **[VIACONFIG] Section:**

 - **VFOUNDRY_URL**: This parameter represents the URL of the Via Foundry server.
 The VFOUNDRY_URL setting allows the Vpipe application to connect and interact with the Via Foundry server.

 ### Vmeta/Vportal/Vfoundry Config File Details